Lavishgangwani/streamlit-bank-prediction-ml-model/README.md

-🚀 Excited to share my latest project: **Bank Loan Prediction Web App** 🏦💻
+🚀 Excited to share my latest project: **Bank Churn Prediction Web App** 🏦💻

 🔍 **Overview**:
 - This project predicts whether a bank customer will take a loan or not based on various features.